Why do I need permalinks?

 To get started with Leganto, open the tool link in your Canvas course menu:

-For step-by-step instructions on syncing to Canvas and building reading lists, refer to the user guide attached.
+For step-by-step instructions on syncing to Canvas and building reading lists, refer to the short video guides below.